-This Data Processing Agreement (the “DPA”), entered into by the LinkedIn customer identified on the applicable LinkedIn ordering document for LinkedIn services (“Customer”) and the LinkedIn company identified on the ordering document (“LinkedIn”), governs the processing of personal data that Customer uploads or otherwise provides LinkedIn in connection with the services and the processing of any personal data that LinkedIn uploads or otherwise provides to Customer in connection with the services.
+This Data Processing Agreement (the “DPA”), entered into by the LinkedIn customer identified on the applicable LinkedIn ordering document for LinkedIn services (“Customer”) and the LinkedIn company identified on the ordering document (“LinkedIn”), governs the processing of personal data that Customer uploads or otherwise provides LinkedIn in connection with the services, the processing of data by LinkedIn on behalf of Customer in connection with the services, and the processing of any personal data that LinkedIn uploads or otherwise provides to Customer in connection with the services.

 This DPA is incorporated into the relevant LinkedIn services agreement attached to or incorporated by reference into the ordering document previously executed by Customer, referred to generically in this DPA as the “LinkedIn Contract”.
 Collectively, the DPA (including the SCCs, as defined herein), the LinkedIn Contract, and the applicable ordering documents are referred to in this DPA as the “Agreement”.
 In the event of any conflict or inconsistency between any of the terms of the Agreement, the provisions of the following documents (in order of precedence) shall prevail: (a) the SCCs; (b) this DPA; (c) the LinkedIn Contract; and (d) the applicable ordering document to the LinkedIn Contract.
 Except as specifically amended in this DPA, the LinkedIn Contract and applicable ordering document remain unchanged and in full force and effect.

 “Controller-to-Controller SCCs” means the Standard Contractual Clauses (Controller to Controller Transfers - Set II) in the Annex to the European Commission Decision of December 27, 2004, as may be amended or replaced from time to time by the European Commission.